18+ | Wagering and T&Cs apply | Play Responsibly | Commercial Content

 2-1 |

-Here are our predictions from the Super 6 fixtures last week and the eventual results.
+Here are our predictions from some Super 6 fixtures in December and the eventual results.

 Fixture |